arunanand012/Sample-program/README.md

 This sample project includes api testing with Karate Framework

+## What is Karate Test Framework?
+Karate is an external domain-specific language based on Gherkin language to create API, Web UI, and Desktop UI tests.
+It was first published by Peter Thomas in early 2017, and it gained traction pretty fast.
+It was first mentioned on Thoughtworks Technology Radar in April 2019 as a language/framework to assess.
+In May 2020 it moved up to trial.
+It counts currently about ~4.2k GitHub stars.
+That’s quite an impressive career for a tool that’s round for about 4 years.

 ## Getting Started
 We required the below tools to test the API using karate framework.